frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 Do this little thing now, go here, go there, turn left, turn right, take care of this particular thing.
 We have to try and see the will of God behind all of those things, so that we can respond with that faith.

-When we hear or see something that\'s asked of us, that very clearly has come from those who have the grace of state which has come from God, then we could ask Our Lady that we might respond like Thomas did, with a humble act of faith, "My Lord and my God."
+When we hear or see something that\'s asked of us, that very clearly has come from those who have the grace of state which has come from God, then we could ask Our Lady that we might respond like Thomas did, with a humble act of faith, "My Lord and my God!"
+(John 20:28).

 If this is what you want, then help me to fulfill it.
 Help me to change, help me to grow.
 Help me to put my whole heart and soul and mind into this thing that you may be asking of me.